haruosuz/microbe/references/microbe.urban.md

 The study was conducted as a part of The Metagenomics and Metadesign of the Subways and Urban Biomes (MetaSUB) project.
 Moscow subway (Russia)

-Analysis of associations between surface types and alpha-diversity revealed that the samples collected from the floor are characterised by higher diversity compared to other samples (Mann-Whitney test, FDR-adjusted p = 0.07, N = 40, Fig. 2).

 ### 2019-02-28